Flow-Scanner/lightning-flow-scanner-core/readme.md

 ## ⚠️ Security Warning

-This version of Flow Scanner contains known vulnerabilities.
-Refer to the [security release notes](https://github.com/Flow-Scanner/lightning-flow-scanner-core/releases/tag/v5.1.0) for details on the removal of unsafe custom rule loading to prevent malicious code execution.
-Users are strongly encouraged to upgrade to the latest version.
+This version of Flow Scanner was deprecated and is no longer supported.
+Refer to the [security release notes](https://github.com/Flow-Scanner/lightning-flow-scanner-core/releases/tag/v5.1.0) for details on the unpublication.
+Users are strongly encouraged to upgrade to the new versions.

 ## Stay Updated